-Aim for about six bullet points listing major job responsibilities and accomplishments.
-Our ESL teacher resume sample includes some effective descriptions that start with strong action verbs, present essential details such as the number of classes, and incorporate a range of duties that fully reflect the candidate’s skills and experiences.
+Aim for about six bullet points listing major job responsibilities and strong action verbs, present essential details such as the number of classes, and incorporate a range of duties that fully reflect the candidate’s skills and experiences.

 The qualification, or skills, section of your resume should contain a fairly short list of core skills.
 The job posting you respond to should serve as your top resource here: use the exact wording you find in the listing’s description of requirements and applicable preferences.
 For help with phrasing for additional qualifications, use our customized resume builder.
 This section should have between five and eight bullet points.